Shri1816/Home-SOC-Lab/README.md

 ---

 ## Result
-All virtual machines successfully communicated with each other.
+virtual machines successfully Connected with each other and are ready to Communicate.
 The lab network is ready for penetration testing and SOC monitoring labs.